Click here for important information regarding your Duralee account.

 Diversification to reach new clientele spurred brand and line expansion, and with the addition of Highland Court in 2001, Duralee was poised to enter the high-end market.
 Artisanal, with luxe style, superb craftsmanship, and rich textures in sophisticated palettes from the finest mills, Highland Court has earned an industry reputation for attainable luxury.
 In 2008, Highland Court introduced their first licensed collection with designer Philip Gorrivan, whose follow-up collection hit the market in January 2011.

 In 2003, Duralee introduced Duralee Furniture.
 With a full-staff of professional craftsmen in their furniture facility in Morganton, North Carolina, Duralee was the first in the fabric industry to create their own furniture in-house.
 Proudly made in America, Duralee Furniture offers exceptional quality with customizable options for optimal versatility.
+In addition to furniture, the company has continued to prove its commitment to becoming a one-stop shopping destination for the interior design community with the addition of its own proprietary line of drapery hardware.

 Future efforts continue to focus on developing original product, along with utilizing emerging technology in an effort to enhance its already exceptional customer service.
 A company built on the foundations of customer service continues to support its expanding product lines by friendly, knowledgeable customer service representatives and one of the industry’s most extensive networks of professional sales representatives.
 Typical of the company’s design legacy, Duralee deftly merges the contradictions of a family-run and oriented business and an established brand with the progressive cultivation of new and emerging design talent and ideas.
 The company sees these times as the beginning of a new era, another opportunity for huge optimism, clear thinking and ultimately renewed creativity in the design industry as a whole.